uniformdev/commerce-starter/README.md

 On Uniform, install the Commerce Starter after creating an account then follow the instructions to connect this repository.
 Alternatively, you can start with this repository then push the content to your Uniform project.
 See the instructions below.

+### Prerequisites

+- A Uniform account with the ability to create a new empty project.
+If you don't have a Uniform account, you can request a trial account [here](https://uniform.dev/try?utm_source=commerce-starter).

 ### Environment Variables

 - `UNIFORM_API_KEY`: your uniform api key